adamavenir/kerblam/README.md

 If you are playing with Kerblam!
 Nations, the person who would normally go last gets to choose their nation first, followed by the second-to-last, and so on.
 Once finished choosing countries, draw cards.
 Only one Nation Card per person.

-Everyone draws 10 cards to begin with, placing them as described under "Your Hand / Army".
+Everyone draws 10 cards to begin with, laying down Front Line cards (red) and keeping Covert Forces (black and all nukes) in your hand, out of sight.

 After everyone has drawn their cards, follow the "Turn Progression" below.